“I still don’t understand, Carrie – why do you want to travel … there?”

 Guy rolls his eyes, and a split second before we reach the other side he speeds up and roars past, almost strafing us.

 Nadine touches my shoulder gently.
-I feel like tearing away her hand.
+I feel like tearing away her hand, but I also need it there now.
+More than anything.

 “Carrie … I didn’t want to say that you’re not allowed to grieve.
-I’d be devastated if it was me.
+I am devastated, too.
+Lin, well, we weren’t as close as you and her, but if it was me.
 I’d be – ”

 “Really, Di.
-I’m fine! … what so wrong anyway about wanting to get away for a little while?”
+I’m fine.”
+I cut her off.
+“What so wrong anyway about wanting to get away for a little while?”

-“But to – what? – Bolivia? – and in the middle of semester?!
+“But to Bolivia? – and in the middle of semester?!
 And where are you going to get the money?”

 “Maybe I just don’t care any more.
-If my … best friend can just … kill herself like that – no reasons, no goodbyes – why should I care about some idiotic examen that just sends me on to another idiotic examen that just sends me out to some 90-hour a week job, where I end up defending scum or combing mountains of regulations – looking for tax holes for the rich?”
+If my … best friend can just … no goodbyes – why should I care about some idiotic exam that just sends me on to another idiotic exam that just sends me out to some 90-hour a week job, where I end up defending scum or combing mountains of regulations – looking for tax holes for the rich?”

 “I thought you really wanted this, Carrie … law school …”